skhanal5/pragmatic-notes/README.md

 ## About
 My notes for "A Pragmatic Programmer."
 Best viewed with Obsidian

+## Todo
+ * Go back and change formatting of heading and subheadings
+ * Add backlinks to chapters
 ## Table of Contents
 1. A Pragmatic Philosophy
 	1. [[It's Your Life]]